-Click below to see the Jahnkes in their new kitchen and to read the full story.
+See the Jahnkes in their new kitchen and read the full story:

 After the Grand Prix fire of 2003 incinerated their 1948 post-and-beam home — remodeled with lots of glass and wood-shingle siding — the couple’s first thought was to “sell the lot and get out of here,” Deb recalled.

 But after a chance meeting with a green-leaning architect, the couple decided to rebuild, this time creating a home oriented to take advantage of the sun’s rays and the cooling afternoon breezes.
 And, of course, it would be fire resistant.